aristanetworks/ansible-cvp/ansible_collections/arista/cvp/README.md

 - __CVP 2020.2.x and onward__: starting version [`ansible-cvp 2.0.0`](https://github.com/aristanetworks/ansible-cvp/releases/tag/v2.0.0)

 !!! info
-    Starting version 2.0.0, collection uses [cvprac](https://github.com/aristanetworks/cvprac) as Cloudvision connection manager.
+    Starting version 2.0.0, collection uses [cvprac](https://github.com/aristanetworks/cvprac) as CloudVision connection manager.
 So support for any new CLoudvision server is tied to it support in this python library.

 | ansible-cvp | 1.0.0 | 1.1.0 | >= 2.0.0 |
 | ----------- | ----- | ----- | -------- |